okkevaneck/NextLevelGOL/README.md

 ## Acknowledgements
-The inital code was based on the assignment from the [Parallel Programing Practical course](https://studiegids.vu.nl/en/Master/2021-2022/computer-science-joint-degree/X_400162/) at the Vrije Universiteit in Amsterdam, the Netherlands and the [CS2110 course](https://web.cs.dal.ca/~arc/teaching/CS4125/2014winter/Assignment2/Assignment2.html) at Dalhousie University in Halifax, NS, Canada.
+The inital code was based on the assignment from the [Parallel Programing Practical course](https://studiegids.vu.nl/en/Master/2021-2022/computer-science-joint-degree/X_400162/) at the Vrije Universiteit in Amsterdam, the Netherlands, and the [CS2110 course](https://web.cs.dal.ca/~arc/teaching/CS4125/2014winter/Assignment2/Assignment2.html) at Dalhousie University in Halifax, NS, Canada.